 In a video platform geared for education, timestamped notes right within the video player can help students organize their thoughts and can even be made available to the video’s author as another source of feedback.

-If it is important to grade the presentation, a central video management platform like Panopto can help instructors manage the evaluation process as well.
+If it is important to grade the presentation, a central video content management platform like Panopto can help instructors manage the evaluation process as well.
 By using Panopto’s secure student dropboxes, which are integrated into popular learning management systems, instructors can make sure that their students’ videos are easily accessible.

 Once videos are uploaded into the video content management system, instructors and teaching assistants can then use Panopto to annotate their student’s videos to provide feedback.